raynaluzier/artifactory-go-sdk/docs/search.md

 ## FilterListByFileType
 Filters a list of artifact URIs by desired file type.
-If no extension is provided, the default filter will be VMware Templates (.vmxt).
+If no extension is provided, the default filter will be VMware Templates (.vmtx).
 If file extension provided doesn't include a leading '.', it will be added.

 This function would primarily be used in conjunction with GetArtifactsByName as part of the artifact filtering process.